Voilett-Roze/asus/Enable-PXE-booting-into-netboot.xyz.md

 This will enable legacy BIOS, and UEFI devices to PXE boot into the https://github.com/netbootxyz/netboot.xyz menu.

-Assume your AsusWRT-Merlin router is 192.168.1.1
+Assume your AsusWRT-Merlin router is 192.168.1.1; Login to GUI
 1. LAN -> DHCP Server -> Basic Config: Set "Enable the DHCP Server" to Yes; IP Pool Starting Address: 192.168.1.2; IP Pool Ending Address: 192.168.1.254
+2. Administration -> System -> Service: Set "Enable SSH" to LAN Only
-2. Administration -> System -> Persistent JFFS2 partition: Set "Enable JFFS custom scripts and configs" to Yes
+3. Administration -> System -> Persistent JFFS2 partition: Set "Enable JFFS custom scripts and configs" to Yes
-3. Administration -> System -> Service: "Enable SSH"
+   _Note: JFFS is a writeable section of the flash memory (the size will vary between router models, with the newer models having a bit over 60 MB of space available), which will allow you to store small files (such as scripts) inside the router without needing to have a USB disk plugged in.
+This space will survive reboot (**but it might NOT survive firmware flashing, so back it up first before flashing!**)._
-4. Reboot the box
+4. Reboot the router from the GUI and wait until you can ping 192.168.1.1
 5. `ssh username@192.168.1.1`
-6. `cd /jffs`
-7. `mkdir tftproot`
+6. `mkdir /jffs/tftproot`
-8. `cd tftproot`
-9. `curl -o netboot.xyz.kpxe https://boot.netboot.xyz/ipxe/netboot.xyz.kpxe`
+7. `curl -o /jffs/tftproot/netboot.xyz.kpxe https://boot.netboot.xyz/ipxe/netboot.xyz.kpxe`
-10. `curl -o netboot.xyz.efi https://boot.netboot.xyz/ipxe/netboot.xyz.efi`
+8. `curl -o /jffs/tftproot/netboot.xyz.efi https://boot.netboot.xyz/ipxe/netboot.xyz.efi`
-11. `cd /jffs/configs`
-12. `touch dnsmasq.conf.add`
+9. `touch /jffs/configs/dnsmasq.conf.add`
-13. `nano dnsmasq.conf.add` and add the following:
+10. `nano /jffs/configs/dnsmasq.conf.add` and add the following:

 > enable-tftp
 > tftp-root=/jffs/tftproot